NGirchev/algorithm-tasks-template/README.md

 ### This is a framework for simple algorithmic tasks for interview.

-`ru.girchev.AllTasksExecutor` - contains list of all tasks.
+`ru.girchev.algorithm.AllTasksExecutor` - contains list of all tasks.
 If run AllTasksExecutor, then starts all solutions for each task.
 Task will be success, if at least one solution is success. <p/>
 For example: